-Login or Register to take the online exam and receive your free Hypnosis in History eBook and CEU Certificate.
+Login or Register to take the online quiz and receive your free Hypnosis in History eBook and CEU Certificate.

 Hypnosis as we know it today had its origins in the unique medical practices of Dr. Franz Anton Mesmer, a physician who lived in Vienna, Austria during the mid 18th Century.

 Mesmer was a fervent believer in the more esoteric aspects of Western medical tradition, including the influence of astronomy and magnets on human health.